nasa-gibs/onearth/docker/README.md

 `localhost/reproject_endpoint/date_test/default/{time}/tms/{level}/{row}/{col}.jpg`
 -- Same as previous, with a TIME dimension.

-The OnEarth Time Service is also available at `localhost/time_service/time?`
+If the Time Service is running, it will be available at `localhost/time_service/time?`

 ## Notes

-The date-snapping service also determines the filenames mod_mrf will look for when trying to find data for a specific date.
-Currently, it formats them as `{layer}{UNIX_epoch}.(idx|pjg)`.
+The Time Service also determines the filenames mod_mrf will look for when trying to find data for a specific date or time.
+Currently, it formats them as `{layer}-{%Y%j%H%M%S}.(idx|pjg)` but may be configured differently.